HOME

 featuring the Parish church of Linz, and in the background the towers of St. Ignatius Church

-This personalized stamp shows the Stadtpfarrkirche or the town's parish church built in the 13th century, just a block away from the Church of St. Ignatius (the Old Cathedral).
+The Stadtpfarrkirche "Maria Himmelfahrt" (Parish Church of Our Lady's Assumption), one of the oldest churches in Linz, has Romanesque and Gothic origins, still evident, for example, in the structure of the tower.
+The 13th-century basilica was rebuilt in the Baroque style in the 17th-century and was inaugurated in 1656.
+The heart and entrails of Emperor Friedrich III are interred in an urn in the choir.
+This personalized stamp shows the church, just a block away from the Church of St. Ignatius (the Old Cathedral).
 When the first two Jesuits, one of them Fr.
-Georg Scherer, SJ, arrived in Linz in the year 1600, they ran their ministry from this church.
+Georg Scherer, SJ, arrived in Linz in the year 1600, they settled in a former Franciscan friary and ran their ministry from this church.
 Until the Church of St. Ignatius was finished in 1679 there was a connecting passageway between the Jesuit college and the parish church.
 But even after St. Ignatius Church was completed the Jesuits continued to work in the parish church for more than a century until the Suppression in 1773.

 Jesuit Missionshaus, Maria Sorg, Salzburg